Tasking

 The task with the entry waits at that point (in the

-statement), ready to accept a call to the corresponding entry from the master task.The other task calls the task entry, in a manner similar to a procedure call, to synchronize with the entry.
+acceptstatement), ready to accept a call to the corresponding entry from the master task.The other task calls the task entry, in a manner similar to a procedure call, to synchronize with the entry.

 This synchronization between tasks is called a rendezvous.
 Let's see an example:

-In this example, we declare an entry Start
+In this example, we declare an entry Start for task T. In the task

 reaches this point, it waits for some other task to call its entry.